LouWii/ErgoMax/README.md

 # ErgoMax

-Based on the ErgoDox, the ErgoMax is a split ergo keyboard with an F row (*F1* to *F12*).
-This row is missing from most of split ergo keyboards out there.

-The keyboard PCB has also been designed to use **Kaihl MX hotswap sockets**.
-That means you will need to solder Kaihl MX sockets, and **not switches**.
-Switches will plug into the sockets, meaning no solder required for them, and most importantly, meaning that you can remove them and change them easily (hence the hotswap name...).

-The ErgoMax keyboard is split in 2 different parts, left and right.
-In the first iteration, those 2 parts use 2 different PCBs, that really look the same but aren't.

-There's a second version en route, with a reversible PCB.
-Like many other split keyboards, where you can solder components on one side or the other, to make it left or right.
+The ErgoMax is a split ergonomic keyboard.

+It is based on the ErgoDox, a popular split ergonomic keyboard ([learn more](https://www.ergodox.io/)).

+It's main features/differences are:

+* extra top row for F1-F12 keys
+* hot-swappable switches
+* uses 2 ProMicro controllers (one for each side), allowing for fully independent boards if needed
+* 2 PCB versions available (separate left/right PCBs, or reversible PCB for both)

 **This project is not complete and some work still needs to be done.**

+## Layout

+While a lot of mechanical keyboard users seem to prefer simplistic, minimal keyboards, the ErgoMax goes the opposite way.

+The layout is the same as the ErgoDox, **with an extra top row** for *F1* to *F12* keys, adding more room for activites.

+## Hotswap - change switches whenever you want

+The keyboard PCB has been designed to use **Kaihl MX hotswap sockets**.
+You won't be able to solder the switches directly on the PCBs, you **must** use Kaihl MX sockets.

+Switches will plug into the sockets, meaning no solder required for them, and most importantly, meaning that you can remove them and change them easily (hence the *hotswap*...).

 ## Controller

-Right now, the PCB is accepting a Pro Micro, which is a cheap Arduino compatible board.
-It'll be easy to change that board to a Teensy if needed.
+Each side of the keyboard is controlled via a ProMicro, which is a cheap, small Arduino compatible board running on an ATmega32u4.

+The 2 sides can be connected via a 3.5mm jack, just like the original ErgoDox.
+However, as the 2 sides posess their own ProMicro, that means they can also be working totally independently if needed.

+One downside here is that almost all pins of the ProMicro are used (only 2 remaining), making it impossible to add extra add-ons to the keyboard.
+Sadly, no RGB... as of right now.

+### Jack connector

+I tried to use the same 3.5mm TRRS jack socket as the original ErgoDox, which is a *CP-43514*.
+But it's not super common, so it's changed to a *PJ320A*.
+They don't have the same footprint and the same number of pins, but it'll work fine as we need only 4 pins in total (VCC, GND, SDA, SCL).

 ### Firmware

 This is another big part of the project.
 And it hasn't started yet.

-## Connected or independent

-### Connection between the 2 parts

-The 2 parts of the keyboards are connected via a 3.5mm jack male to male cable, like almost all split keyboards.

-I tried to use the same 3.5 TRRS jack socket as the original ErgoDox, which is a *CP-43514*.
-But it's not super common, so it's changed to a *PJ320A*.
-They don't have the same footprint and the same number of pins, but it'll work fine as we need only 4 pins in total (VCC, GND, SDA, SCL).

-### Independent

-The 2 parts of the keyboard can also be totally independent from each other.
-As both have their own ProMicro, it's won't require any hardware change, only firmware.
+And it's scary.

 ## Third party Libraries